SOCIETY ACT OF THE PROVINCE OF BRITISH COLUMBIA

 (b) any three or more of the Directors; or

-(c) 10% (ten percent) of the voting members of the Society delivering a written notice to the Secretary requiring that an Extraordinary General meeting be called.
+(c) 10% (ten percent) of the members of the Society delivering a written notice to the Secretary requiring that an Extraordinary General meeting be called.

 4.04 Due notice of time and place and the general nature of the business to be transacted at a General Meeting or at an Extraordinary General Meeting shall be given to each member at least 14 days before the meeting.